Jiangxi Isuzu: Models

+Current

 D-Max

 The Isuzu D-Max pickup truck, offered in many markets, is also manufactured in China.

 Lingtuo

 The Lingtuo resembles the D-Max, but is cheaper.

 Ruimai and Ruimai S

 Unlike the two models described above, the Ruimai (or Remax) bears the logo of JIM (Jiangxi Isuzu Motors).
 It is not originally the same product due to its different production and assembly, thus selling a different unit to the market with the same conceptual objective.
 Isuzu.
 Besides the ICE versions, an all-electric version is also offered.

 A restyled variant known as the Ruimai S was unveiled in 2019.